-The review made a number of recommendations and suggested enhancements to the operations of the Fund, most of which have been accepted by the Authority Board and action plans developed.
-Implementation of the plans will form a significant part of the Authority's work over the next 1-2 years.
+The review made a number of recommendations and suggested enhancements to the operations of the Fund, most of which were accepted by the Authority Board and implemented.

 More information on the Authority and its policies and operations is available on our website at www.gsfa.govt.nz.